Basic Policy

 ---|---|---|---|---|

-Fixed Compensation | ○ | ○ | ○ | From the perspective of deciding compensation based on objective information, while also providing a level that is sufficient to enable recruiting talented human resources, compensation is decided based on the candidate’s current position and intended role, using the compensation offered by similar companies (group of benchmark companies of a similar size and in a similar type of business), to be determined by a survey performed by an outside specialist company, as an important reference level. |
+Base Compensation | ○ | ○ | ○ | From the perspective of deciding compensation based on objective information, while also providing a level that is sufficient to enable recruiting talented human resources, compensation is decided based on the candidate’s current position and intended role, using the compensation offered by similar companies (group of benchmark companies of a similar size and in a similar type of business), to be determined by a survey performed by an outside specialist company, as an important reference level. |

-Short-Term Performance-Linked Compensation | ○ | ー | ー | Compensation is decided based on overall consideration of the year-on-year growth rate of consolidated net sales and operating income, an evaluation of the performance of the specific department the executive officer with specific duties is in charge of, and a personal evaluation. |
+Compensation Linked to Short-Term Performance | ○ | ー | ー | Compensation is decided based on overall consideration of the year-on-year growth rate of consolidated net sales and operating income, an evaluation of the performance of the specific department the executive officer with specific duties is in charge of, and a personal evaluation. |

-Medium-/Long-Term Performance-Linked Stock Compensation | ○ | ー | ー | For directors, for example, the number of shares provided for each position is decided in the final year of the medium-term management plan based on the degree to which specified performance targets were achieved.
+Stock Compensation | ○ | ー | ー | This compensation is provided to share value with the shareholders, increase the incentive for expanding performance and increasing corporate value.
+It comprises a short-term performance-linked portion and a medium/ long-term performance-linked portion.
+Short-Term Performance-Linked Portion This is a portion of short-term performance-linked compensation included as stocks.
+It is provided to directors or others in the form of stocks that can only be transferred at a specific time each year.
+The transfer restriction on those stocks is canceled when the director or other recipient retires.
+The ratio of stocks provided is decided by the Appointment and Compensation Committee on a case-by-case basis.
+Medium/Long-Term Performance-Linked Portion For directors, for example, the number of shares provided for each position is decided based on the degree to which performance targets specified were achieved in the final year of the medium-term management plan.
 Compensation can vary within the 50 to 200% range, given the target achievement degree is determined based on target values for consolidated net sales and operating income as performance indicators.
 If a director or other employee commits a serious violation of their job duties or company regulations, they will forfeit their right to benefit from scheduled issues of stock and a system is established to charge a monetary amount equivalent to the stock value provided. |

 Classification | Number of Applicable Directors and Audit & Supervisory Board Members | Fixed Compensation (million yen) | Compensation Linked to Performance (million yen) | Total (million yen) | |